 These changes may affect the nasal membranes, causing them to become inflamed, dry, or to bleed.

 Home remedies can help when you’re experiencing nasal congestion.

 Propping your head up on pillows can also encourage mucus to flow out of your nasal passages.

-Saline sprays are safe for all ages, but for babies you’ll need to use an aspirator, or nasal bulb, afterward.
+Saline sprays are safe for all ages, but for babies you might choose to use an aspirator, or nasal bulb, afterward, depending on how well the saline flushes out the nasal passages.
 An aspirator is used to remove any remaining mucus from the baby’s nose.

 Sometimes, home remedies aren’t enough to relieve congestion, particularly if your symptoms are caused by another health condition.

 In this case, medical treatment may be needed, especially if your condition is painful and interfering with your everyday activities.

 If you’ve experienced any of the following, see a doctor right away: